RadeonOpenCompute/ROCm_Documentation/ROCm_Libraries/rocSOLVER/Introduction.rst

 Introduction
 *************

-This is an implementation of Lapack routines on top of AMD’s Radeon Open Compute Platform (ROCm) runtime and toolchains. rocSOLVER is implemented in the HIP programming language; it is based on rocBLAS, an optimized BLAS implementation for AMD’s latest discrete GPUs.
+rocSOLVER is a library of Lapack routines on top of AMD’s Radeon Open Compute Platform (ROCm) runtime and toolchains. rocSOLVER is implemented in the HIP programming language and based on an optimized BLAS implementation for AMD’s latest discrete GPUs.

 For more information about rocBLAS, see `rocBLAS
 <https://rocblas.readthedocs.io/en/latest/index.html>`_.

 Build and Install